 Quick checklist

-- Try using the Fitbit app on a different phone, tablet, or Windows 10 computer, or Fitbit Connect for Macs and older Windows PCs.
+• Try using the Fitbit app on a different phone or tablet

 Related reading